ChiaoYunLee/diabetes-readmission-predict-and-optimize/ReadMe.md

 ## Data

 - **Source:** [UCI ML Repository — Diabetes 130-US Hospitals (1999–2008)](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008)
+- **Setup:** The dataset is not included in this repository.
+Download `diabetic_data.csv` and `IDs_mapping.csv` from the link above and place both files in the project root before running the notebook.
 - **Size:** ~100,000 encounter records across 130 U.S. hospitals
 - **Target variable:** Binary readmission (0 = not readmitted, 1 = readmitted within or after 30 days)
 - **Key preprocessing steps:**